 Financial Management Issues.
 We have a number of businesses that we work with that can help businesses manage their finances.
 This is often done by outsourcing some of the finance function or bringing in a part time Financial Director.

 Marketing and Sales Improvements.
 Marketing is often done on a project by project basis so it can make sense to bring in a part time Marketing Director as well.

 If the business is viable but one particular debt is dragging on the company then there may be two approaches.
-Our plan A approach which is a formal or informal deal with the creditors that allows the whole debt to be paid off over a year or two.
-Or our plan B approach using a company voluntary arrangement which is a legally binding agreement with the creditors overseen by an insolvency practitioner.
+Our plan A approach, which is a formal or informal deal with the creditors that allows the whole debt to be paid off over a year or two.
+Or our plan B approach, using a company voluntary arrangement.
 Obviously a CVA has more power to cuts costs than an informal arrangement including the fact that a substantial part of the unsecured debt can be written off.
-However an informal arrangement might stick as the threat of a more formal insolvency process might focus minds.
+However, an informal arrangement might stick as the threat of a more formal insolvency process might focus minds.
 In certain circumstances a pre pack administration may be the way to rescue a business where the ability to trade is severely curtailed.

 In the event of a CVA our business recovery services extend to supporting the businesses through the process.
 This is done by regular reviews of the companies progress and help with techniques to maximize cashflow.